 Evaluate outcomes of projects funded under the Emergency Solutions Grants program in the three counties (hereinafter referred to as “ESG”) and the CoC program, and report to HUD;

-In consultation with recipients of ESG funds, establish and operate a centralized; coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services, includes sub-regional components, and recognizes the individual nature and needs of specific subpopulations, as well as addresses and accounts for vulnerability factors which affect how these practices may not be equitable (see written standards for CE..).
+In consultation with recipients of ESG funds, establish and operate a centralized; coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and services, includes sub-regional components, and recognizes the individual nature and needs of specific subpopulations, as well as addresses and accounts for vulnerability factors which affect how these practices may not be equitable (see written standards for CE.).

 Establish a set of written standards for the provision and prioritization of CoC and ESG resources, consistent with the requirements in the HUD CoC Program Interim Rule.